-Experienced Personal Injury Attorneys Serving Injured Children and Adults in the Maryland, Virginia and Washington DC Areas
+Experienced Personal Injury Attorneys Serving Injured Children and Adults in Washington DC

 Summer vacation is about getting outdoors, enjoying the great weather, and having freedom from classes.
 Whether you are a parent with young children out for the summer or you are a college student ready to enjoy your break from classes, be aware of the injuries lurking around the fun.

 Summer season is peak season for injuries.
 So, to ensure your family gets the most out of summer and spends as little time as possible in hospitals, keep these common hazards in mind.

 Food poisoning is a common injury in the summertime, especially with household barbecues and guests bringing dishes that were not properly kept at the right temperature.
 Also, due to the increased demand, some restaurants get sloppy about sanitation procedures and are more likely to have issues of food contamination and illness.
 If you are plagued with food poisoning from a restaurant, that restaurant may be liable for the illness and costs associated.

 Motor Vehicle Accidents